FavourAbraham/Personal-Portfolio/README.md

 ## 🎨 **Customization**

-Feel free to adapt the project to suit your needs:
+Feel free to adapt the project to suit your needs (Do not copy content):

 1. **Update Profile Information:**
    Modify the `about.html` file with your details.

 2. **Add Projects:**
-   Add project screenshots to the `img/portfolio/` folder and update the `portfolio-details.html` file.
+   Add project screenshots and update files.

 3. **Styling Changes:**
-   Edit `CSS/main.css` for layout and color scheme adjustments.
+   Edit `CSS/main.css` and the likes for layout and color scheme adjustments.

 4. **Interactive Elements:**
-   Customize JavaScript animations in the `js/main.js` file.
+   Customize JavaScript animations and the likes in the `js/main.js` file.

 ---